 Immediately thereafter, the board of directors of Cornell, including the members of the special committee, met with representatives of Hogan Lovells, Moelis & Company and members of Cornell senior management present to consider the proposed transaction.
 Mr. Hyman outlined the terms of GEO's revised merger proposal.
 Representatives of Hogan Lovells advised the board of directors of its fiduciary duties and its confidentiality obligations, and also reviewed the terms of the draft merger agreement with the board of directors and answered questions from the board members about the transaction documents, including with respect to events which would trigger the payment of a termination fee by Cornell to GEO and the fiduciary duties of the Cornell board of directors in connection with the receipt of superior proposals.
 A representative of Moelis & Company presented its updated financial analysis of the proposed merger and explained to the members of the Cornell board of directors the mechanics of the proposed election to be made by Cornell stockholders and other details regarding the transaction structure.
-In connection with its deliberations, the Cornell board of directors considered written materials distributed in advance of the meeting by Moelis & Company.
-Representatives of Hogan Lovells also reviewed with the board the final results of the due diligence conducted on GEO.
-The directors then engaged in a discussion with their advisors about the conductive of the directors of the the transaction.
-Following such discussion, a representative of Moelis & Company orally expressed its opinion (subsequently confirmed in writing) that as of such date, based upon and subject to the considerations, assumptions, qualifications and limitations set forth therein, the consideration to be received in the merger by the holders of shares of Cornell common stock (viewed solely in their capacities as holders of shares of Cornell common stock), was fair from a financial point of view, Mr. Hyman disclosed to the Cornell board of directors that GEO had requested him to extend by one year, contingent upon the consummation of the merger, the term of the non-competition period contained in Mr. Hyman's employment agreement.
+In connection with its deliberations, the Cornell board of directors considered written materials distributed in advance of the meeting by Moelis & Company Representatives of Hogan Lovells also reviewed with the board the final results of the due diligence conducted on GEO.
+The directors then engaged in a discussion with their advisors about the transaction.
+Following such discussion, a representative of Moelis & Company orally expressed its opinion (subsequently confirmed in writing) that as of such date, based upon and subject to the considerations, assumptions, qualifications and limitations set forth therein, the consideration to be received in the merger by the holders of shares of Cornell common stock (viewed solely in their capacities as holders of shares of Cornell common stock), was fair from a financial point of view.
+Mr. Hyman disclosed to the Cornell board of directors that GEO had requested him to extend by one year, contingent upon the consummation of the merger, the term of the non-competition period contained in Mr. Hyman's employment agreement.
 Such extension would be made on mutually-agreeable terms to be documented after execution of the merger agreement.
 Mr. Hyman reviewed the proposed terms of such understanding, which had not yet been finalized, and responded to questions from the Cornell board of directors relating thereto.
 As of the date hereof, the parties are working to agree on definitive documentation agreeable to both parties regarding the extension of Mr. Hyman's non-competition period.
 Thereafter, the special committee expressed its unanimous recommendation of the transaction to the Cornell board of directors and then the Cornell board of directors, having taken into consideration the information presented, including the opinion of Moelis & Company, approved the merger of GEO and Cornell and the merger agreement, and voted to recommend the adoption of the merger agreement to the holders of Cornell's common stock.
-Promptly following the vote of the members of the board of directors, Moelis & Company delivered its written opinion, dated April 18, 2010, a copy of which is attached hereto as Annex E.
+In reaching this conclusion, the Cornell board of directors considered that the final merger consideration offered by GEO represented GEO's best and final offer and was higher in non-contingent consideration than any prior offer made by GEO.
+Due to the uncertainty of satisfying the contingency within GEO's specified timeframe, the special committee determined that a transaction structure consisting of entirely non-contingent consideration best maximized shareholder value.
+Promptly following the vote of the members of the board of directors, Moelis & Company delivered its written opinion, dated April 18, 2010, a copy of which is attached hereto as Appex E.